LlamaStampede/latinHomework/README.md

 Please do not edit this project unless you have the expressed permission of its creators.

-Current bugs include faulty menu and bad error reporting.
+Current bugs include bad error reporting.